seadfeng/cloud_wordpress/README.md

-# wordpres cluster management solution
+# Cloud_wordpres is use for wordpress site group management

 * Is activeadmin based;
 * WordPress blog domain name connects to Cloudflare Partner;